timmussack/reactnativepresentation/README.md

 > Install Expo Go on your mobile device from app store

-  - Load project onto Expo Go using the QR code
+  - Load project onto your phone using QR code in the terminal